 written by Anthony Bannon and the young German writer Benedict Wells.

-Essays by: Anthony Bannon and Benedict Wells
+Edited by Walter Keller.
+Essays by Anthony Bannon and Benedict Wells

 Offered here in as new condition is Roger Eberhard's “Callas,” published in 2008 by Modernbook Editions.
 This Limited Edition includes a first edition book, signed by the Artist in silver ink on the frontispiece, along with a signed and numbered print.
 The pigment dye transfer print, measuring